FLAG3D: A 3D Fitness Activity Dataset with Language Instruction: The FLAG3D Dataset

 \subsection{Data Collection}

-We deploy a high-precision MoCap equipment in an open lab to capture accurate human motion information.
+We deploy high-precision MoCap equipment in an open lab to capture accurate human motion information.
 To obtain the rendered videos, we purchase kinds of virtual scenes and character models to make full use of the collected 3D skeleton sequences.
 In different environments, we record real-world natural videos.
 We agree with the volunteers and ensure that researchers can use these data.
+More details can be found in the supplementary materials.
 We detail the data collection process below.

-\textbf{Data from MoCap System.} Figure~\ref{fig:mocap_overview} presents an overview of our MoCap system, which is equipped in a lab of 20 meters long, 8 meters wide, and 7 meters high.
+\textbf{Data from MoCap System.} Our MoCap system is equipped in a lab of 20 meters long, 8 meters wide, and 7 meters high.
 The lab uses the high-tech VICON~\cite{vicon} MoCap system to capture the actors’ body part movements through optical motion capture.
 Cameras used in this system have a maximum resolution of 4096$\times$4096.
 It is capable of 120fps while maintaining maximum resolution sampling.
 Ten volunteers perform the actions in the motion capture field.
 Infrared cameras transmit the high frame rate IR gray-scale images captured over the fiber optic cable to the data switch.
 They are clock aligned and finally sent to a device with specialized processing software.
 Through the professional machine, we can monitor the movements of volunteers in various forms, including masks, bones, and marker points.
-Moreover, we hire professional technicians to perform data restoration and motion redirection based on high-precision original data so that we can ensure the accuracy and diversity of provided 3D motion data.
-Meanwhile, we ask each performer to wear MoCap clothes with 77 motion markers listed on Table ~\ref{tab:mar} in supplementary materials.
+Moreover, we hire professional technicians to perform data restoration and motion retargeting based on high-precision original data so that we can ensure the accuracy and diversity of provided 3D motion data.
+Meanwhile, we ask each performer to wear MoCap clothes with 77 motion markers listed on a Table in supplementary materials.
 Dense marker points are also a safeguard for our 3D motion data.
 Before performing the activity, we ask them to watch the instructional video and read the language instructions.
 For each action, eight males and two females will perform three times, each containing over eight repetitions.
-In total, we have 7200 motion sequences, where $ 7200 = 10 (\textit{people}) \times 3 (\textit{times}) \times 60 (\textit{actions}) \times 4 (\textit{motion redirection}) $.
+In total, we have 7200 motion sequences, where $ 7200 = 10 (\textit{people}) \times 3 (\textit{times}) \times 60 (\textit{actions}) \times 4 (\textit{motion retargeting}) $.